top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_2_2_camera_calibration.md

     /![robot name]/camera_node/image/compressed

+#### Step 4

-Now you can estimate the homography by executing the following command:
+Now you can estimate the homography by executing the following command (in a new terminal):

     laptop $ rosservice call /![robot name]/ground_projection/estimate_homography

 This will do the extrinsic calibration and automatically save the file to your laptop:

-    ~/duckietown/catkin_ws/src/00-infrastructure/duckietown/config/baseline/calibration/camera_extrinsic/![robot name].yaml
+    ![DUCKIEFLEET_ROOT]/calibrations/camera_extrinsic/![robot name].yaml

-As before, add this file to your local Git repository on your laptop, push the changes, and update your the local git repository on your Duckiebot.
+As before, add this file to your local Git repository on your laptop, push the changes to your branch and do a pull request to master.

-Note: we are in the process of rewriting the configuration system, so in a while "commit to the repository" is not going to be the right thing to do.
-We will communicate when the transition will happen
+Finally, you will want to update the local repository on your Duckiebot.